Impact of surface reflectivity on the ultra-fast laser melting of silicon-germanium alloys: Material and Methods

 Relaxed thick samples were prepared from two 200 mm bulk Si(100) wafers (Czochralski, p-type, 1–50 $\Omega$ cm).
-The whole $Si_{1-x}Ge_x$ layers epitaxy process was performed by Reduced Pressure Chemical Vapor Deposition (RPCVD) in a Centura 5200C epitaxy chamber from Applied Materials.
+The whole $Si_{1-x}Ge_x$ layers epitaxy process was performed by reduced pressure chemical vapor deposition (RPCVD) in a Centura 5200C epitaxy chamber.
 Prior to each $Si_{1-x}Ge_x$ layer epitaxy, a $H_2$ bake (1373 K, 2 min) was done to remove the native oxide.
 After the surface cleaning, a graded $Si_{1-x}Ge_x$ buffer layer was grown on each wafer, with specific growth conditions to reach X=0.2 Ge content for one wafer and X=0.5 Ge content for the other one, with a $10\% / \mu m$ ramp (T(X=0.2) = 1173 K and T(X=0.5) = 1123 K, P = 20 Torr, precursors: $SiH_2Cl_2 + GeH_4$).
 Then, 1.2 $\mu m$ thick relaxed and undoped $Si_{1-x}Ge_x$ layers were grown with a uniform Ge content of 0.2 and 0.5, corresponding to the Ge content of the buffer layer underneath.
 Thanks to the high temperature used during the process, the glide of the threading arms of misfit dislocations (i.e. threading dislocations) was enhanced in such way that they remained mostly confined in the graded buffer layers, close to the $ Si_{1-x}Ge_x /Si$ interface.
 As a result, the threading dislocations density was significantly reduced in the $Si_{1-x}Ge_x$ top layers ($\sim 10^5 cm^2$).
-Following the RPCVD process, the remaining cross-hatch patterns were removed using a two steps (planarization and smoothing) Chemical-Mechanical Polishing (CMP) process thanks to a Mirra CMP system from Applied Materials, reducing the thickness of the $Si_{1-x}Ge_x$ top layers from 1.2 µm to ($\sim 0.7 \mu m$).
-The last process consisted in the Ultra-Violet Nanosecond Laser Annealing, performed with a SCREEN-LASSE (LT-3100) UV laser ($\lambda$ = 308 nm, pulse duration = 160 ns, 4 Hz repetition rate, $<3 \%$ laser beam uniformity, $10 \cdot 10 mm^2$ laser beam) at room temperature and atmospheric pressure, with an constant incident $N_2$ flux to strongly limit the oxygen incorporation.
-Single pulse anneals at various energy densities (ED) were carried out, ranging from 0.300 to 2.500 $J cm^{-2}$ with a 0.025 $J cm^{-2}$ incremental step, crossing all main laser regimes, from sub-melt to partial melt of the relaxed $Si_{1-x}Ge_x$ layers.
-The germanium composition of as-deposited and laser irradiated $ Si_{1-x}Ge_x$ layers was measured with Energy Dispersive X-ray spectroscopy (EDX).
-The technique was previously tested and calibrated, see the Supporting Information for more details.
+Following the RPCVD process, the remaining cross-hatch patterns were removed using a two steps (planarization and smoothing) chemical-mechanical polishing (CMP) process thanks to a Mirra CMP system, reducing the thickness of the $Si_{1-x}Ge_x$ top layers from 1.2 µm to $\sim 0.7 \mu m$.